Oxford MedSoc is here to ensure you have a great time at medical school. Here's what we do:

 PROFESSOR PETER DONELLEY - Director of Wellcome Trust for Human Genetics

-Welfare is an integral part of Medsoc and is available to all preclinical medical students at Oxford, regardless of membership to the society.
-It exists to provide support for both academic issues and general well-being within the medical community.
+Welfare is an integral part of MedSoc and is available to all preclinical medical students at Oxford, regardless of membership to the society.

-- Peer tuiton scheme whereby students in older years provide academic support to students in lower years.
+- Arrange the Peer Mentoring scheme - where students in older years can provide academic support.

 Medsoc Sports' main responsibilities lie in organising the sports teams made up of society members.
 This includes arranging their training times, kit, matches and socials.
 We currently have teams for men’s football and women’s netball, and are looking to set up a variety of others.